Home Addition

 Matching cabinetry, flooring, and finishes helps the new space feel like a natural extension of your existing kitchen.
 Consider adding windows or a skylight to bring in more natural light, making the kitchen both brighter and more inviting.

 Expanding a bathroom can also improve accessibility, making it easier to move around or accommodate aging in place.
+This focus on long-term utility is a hallmark of how Americans are renovating in 2026, with more than 1 in 5 households now identifying as multigenerational and seeking spaces that support diverse family needs.
 Even a few extra feet can make a big difference in comfort and usability.

 Renovate with confidence every step of the way